VHSgunzo/pathmap/README.md

 ## Known caveats
 1) Not a replacement for `mount --bind`.
 Static binaries and programs issuing direct syscalls won’t be affected by LD_PRELOAD (use the tracer).
-2) "Virtual" entries not appear in directory listings.
-3) Relative symlinks crossing mapping boundaries may not behave as expected unless `PATHMAP_RELSYMLINK=1` is set.
+2) Relative symlinks crossing mapping boundaries require `PATHMAP_RELSYMLINK=1` to behave as expected (applies to both preload and tracer).
+3) Some libc-only functions are not hooked by the tracer (e.g. `realpath(3)`); tracer achieves similar behavior via syscalls.
+Tools relying purely on libc without issuing syscalls may differ subtly under the tracer.
+4) Extended attributes: behavior depends on filesystem support and permissions.
+On some systems `l*xattr` on symlinks returns `EPERM` or `ENOTSUP`.
+5) Mount API: `umount2`/mount-related calls typically require elevated privileges and are expected to fail for unprivileged users; interception only remaps path arguments.
+6) Mapping real paths to non-directories (e.g. to `/nowhere`) can break programs that traverse those real paths directly.
+Prefer hiding via virtual mount-points and excludes.
-4) Functions resolved manually from `libc.so` via `dlopen`/`dlsym` bypass LD_PRELOAD.
+7) Functions resolved manually from `libc.so` via `dlopen`/`dlsym` bypass LD_PRELOAD.
-5) Changes in libc internals may break interception in the future.
+8) Changes in libc internals may break interception in the future.

 ## License
 MIT — see `LICENSE`.